TV Tropes Needs Your Help

 - M.U.G.E.N is the most robust engine for 2D Fighting Games out there, sporting a huge variety of features that enable makers to do damn near anything with it.
 There are a few full games out there, mostly fan games like Brutal Paws of Fury Remix and Mortal Kombat: Integral, but far more common are stand-alone characters that can simply be plugged into the engine and used against each other in an anything-goes slugfest.

 - As far as commercial software goes, Agetec released the Fighter Maker games for the Playstation and PS2.
-They didn't necessarily allow you to create a full game from scratch, the fighting engine you're given to work with is pretty basic, and creating fluid, realistic animations for moves was a extremely long and often tedious process, the tradeoff being that if you could think it up, you could put it in the game.
+They didn't necessarily allow you to create a full game from scratch, the fighting engine you're given to work with is pretty basic, and creating fluid, realistic animations for moves was an extremely long and often tedious process, with the tradeoff being that if you could think it up, you could put it in the game.

 - Shoot-Em-Up Construction Kit, or SEUCK for short, was the starting point for quite a few Amiga, Commodore 64 and Atari ST public domain games.